LVV4U Classical Civilization – Grade 12 (University)

 - In this unit, students will be introduced to the fascinating history and legacy of the Roman Empire.
 Beginning with the emergence of Augustus as the first emperor of Rome, students will explore the age of classical Rome, the Pax Romana, and investigate the classical art, architecture and literature of this period.
 Students will look at the lives of the emperors, the expansion of the empire across the majority of the European continent, and the changing social and cultural realities of this civilization as it moves from its classical age to its eventual decline and fall.
 Throughout the unit, students will critically assess the legacy of the Roman Empire and its accomplishments in today’s modern world.

 - This exam is the final evaluation of LVV4U online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be two hours.
-There are three options for taking the exam:
+There are two options for taking the exam:

 - WRITE EXAM AT BLYTH ACADEMY CAMPUS: If you live close to a Blyth Academy Campus, or if you attend a Blyth Academy Campus, you can take your exam there.
 Once inside the exam scheduling interface, please click Login/Create Account.
 Check for an available time and date at the campus of your choosing.
 The earliest available date will be open within the next 3-5 business days.
 You cannot book an exam in more than one campus or multiple times at the same campus.
 You will receive an automatic confirmation email with next steps and exam information.
 You can cancel and reschedule anytime using the same link.